IlKaiser/IoT_Group-Project/evaluation/iotlab-m3-code.md

 int delay_alarm = DELAY_ALARM_BASE;
 ```

-Notice that the delay_info is setted to th delay corresponding to the **high mode**, and the same holds for the other sampling delays that we will see later.
+Notice that the delay_info is setted to the delay corresponding to the **high mode**, and the same holds for the other sampling delays that we will see later.

 ### Control thread